WWE Rumors ‘WrestleMania 33’: Major Spoiler For Shane McMahon vs Styles Revealed

 Earlier rumors had suggested that Styles would face John Cena, or The Undertaker, or even both.
 Shinsuke Nakamura was also eager to face Styles, but instead, WWE opted to go ahead with plans involving Shane McMahon.

-The forthcoming match will be only the second match for Shane in the past one year.
-In his last match at WrestleMania 32, he had faced the Undertaker in Hell in the Cell match where he survived the Taker for more than 30 minutes which looked unbelievable for even the most ardent fans.
+The forthcoming match will be only the second match for Shane in the past year.
+In his last match at WrestleMania 32, he had faced the Undertaker in Hell in the Cell where he survived the Taker for more than 30 minutes which looked unbelievable for even the most ardent fans.

 WWE fans did not buy the premise that Shane could withstand The Deadman for so long and fans are afraid that Shane McMahon vs. Styles match would end up as a repetition of last year’s match.

-However, latest WWE rumors suggest that the company has some amazing plans to surprise the fans by bringing a much-loved familiar face to help Shane McMahon in his match against AJ Styles.
+However, the latest WWE rumors suggest that the company has some amazing plans to surprise the fans by bringing a much-loved familiar face to help Shane McMahon in his match against AJ Styles.
 That person is going to be Daniel Bryan.

 It is worth noting that Daniel Bryan was visibly angry when Styles attacked Shane on the SmackDown Live.
-Later at the end of that episode, Daniel even fired AJ Styles for his action.
+At the end of that episode, Daniel even fired AJ Styles for his action.

 On the next episode of SmackDown Live, Daniel told Styles that if it were up to him, Styles would never come back after his unprecedented attack on Shane McMahon.